timdream/wordcloud/README.md

 dependency of jQuery thus they are warped as jQuery plug-ins:

-1. `jquery.getcontent.js` which access remote or local content though Google Feed API, YQL data.html (experimental), and FileReader API.
+1. `jquery.getcontent.js` which access remote or local content though Google Feed API, YQL data.html (experimental), Facebook Javascript SDK, and FileReader API.
 2. `wordfreq.js` which count the phrases/words by running N-gram
    analysis (for Chinese) and [Porter Stemming Algorithm](http://tartarus.org/~martin/PorterStemmer/) (for English) in Web Workers.